Makeademic/11tyTailwindDatabase/README.md

 icons folder has 3 svgs
 layouts folder has
 default.njk  has default HTML
-keymapdb_entry.njk creates HTML for each database entry
+db_entry.njk creates HTML for each database entry

 macros folder has
 boolean_to_yes_no.njk